 If you have severe stomach pain, diarrhea, or gas right after you eat certain foods, see your doctor.
-Tell her when your symptoms started and what seems to trigger them.
-She'll probably want to do a few tests to find out what the problem is.
+Tell them when your symptoms started and what seems to trigger them.
+They'll probably want to do a few tests to find out what the problem is.

 Blood test: This may show if you have celiac antibodies or low blood counts, which is a sign of anemia.

 Bone density test: This is a low-dose X-ray that shows how much mineral is in your bones.
 It can predict how strong your bones are and how likely they are to break.